Foxei/reDump/README.md

 # reDump

-Welcome to **reDump** this is a small executable written for the [reMarkable 2](https://remarkable.com/).
-This executable can be used to dump the framebuffer and parse it using script like [reStream](https://github.com/rien/reStream) or [rmView](https://github.com/bordaigorl/rmview).
-In comparrison to the system solutions like `dd` with around (2-3 fps) this exectuable can dump with around (12-15 fps).
-Both numbers including the compression time with `lz4` that is not performed by reDump.
+Welcome to **reDump**
+This is a small executable written for the [reMarkable 2](https://remarkable.com/).
+This executable can be used to dump the framebuffer and parse it using scripts like [reStream](https://github.com/rien/reStream) or [rmView](https://github.com/bordaigorl/rmview).
+In comparison to  system solutions like `dd` with around (2-3 fps) this exectuable can dump with around (12-15 fps).
+Both numbers include the compression time with `lz4` which is not performed by reDump.

 # Usage with reStream